Dexter087/disaster-severity-prediction/README.md

 ## Dataset

-The project uses historical disaster event data from the EM-DAT International Disaster Database.
+The project is designed to work with historical disaster event records from the EM-DAT International Disaster Database.

-The raw dataset contains information such as:
+The dataset includes information such as:

 - Country and region
 - Disaster group, subgroup, type, and subtype